CR072/cryptomus/README.md

-# NodeJS Cryptomus API Examples
+# NodeJS Cryptomus SDK
 ---

-⚠️ This repository is not an official representation of Cryptomus, it serves as an illustrative demonstration of its API functionalities. 🚨
+⚠️ This repository is not an official SDK of Cryptomus. 🚨

-⚠️ Please be aware that this example does not contain any frontend files or demo components.
-It is intended solely for showcasing the usage of the Cryptomus API. 📚

 ---

-## Endpoints included:
+## Features included:
+Personal API
-* /payment/services
+* Market cap
-* /wallet
+* Converts

+Business API
-* /wallet/qr
+* Payments
-* /payment
+* Payouts
-* /payment/qr
+* Recurring payments

 ---